-How can an estate be passed on to the beneficiaries?
+How can an estate be distributed to the beneficiaries?

-An estate can be passed on to the beneficiaries in a number of ways.
+An estate can be distributed to the beneficiaries in several ways.

-If there is a will, assets will be passed to the beneficiaries as directed by the deceased person.
-If there is no will it is known as 'intestacy' and the assets will be passed under special rules laid down by law.
+If there is a will, assets will be distributed to the beneficiaries as directed by the deceased person.
+If there is no will it is known as ‘intestacy’ and the assets will be distributed under special rules laid down by law.

-Examples of assets that pass under a will or intestacy include:
+Examples of assets that are distributed under a will or intestacy include: